jpmens/mosquitto-auth-plug/README.md

 After a `make` you should have a shared object called `auth-plug.so` which you will reference in your `mosquitto.conf`.

+### MySQL

+The `mysql` back-end is currently the most feature-complete: it supports obtaining passwords, checking for _superusers_, and verifying ACLs by configuring up to three distinct SQL queries used to obtain those results.

+The SQL query for looking up a user's password hash is mandatory.
+The query MUST return a single row only (any other number of rows is considered to be "user not found"), and it MUST return a single column only with the PBKF2 password hash. ).
+A single `'%s`' in the query string is replaced by the username attempting to access the broker.

+The SQL query for checking whether a user is a _superuser_ - and thus circumventing ACL checks - is optional.
+If it is specified, the query MUST return a single row with a single value: 0 is false and 1 is true.
+We recommend using a `SELECT IFNULL(COUNT(*),0) FROM ...` for this query as it satisfies both conditions. ).
+A single `'%s`' in the query string is replaced by the username attempting to access the broker.

+The SQL query for checking ACLs is optional, but if it is specified, the `mysql` back-end can try to limit access to particular topics or topic branches depending on the value of a database table.
+The query MAY return zero or more rows for a particular user, each returning EXACTLY one column containing a topic (wildcards are supported).
+A single `'%s`' in the query string is replaced by the username attempting to access the broker.

 ## Passwords